frankw2/frank-website/_includes/bio.md

 Before MIT, I received my B.S. in computer science from Stanford, advised by [Dan Boneh](http://crypto.stanford.edu/~dabo/).

+Broadly speaking, my research lies at the intersection of systems and cryptography.
+More specifically,
 I am interested in building practical secure systems that protect user data in large-scale, distributed web application systems.
-Naturally, much of my research lies at the intersection of systems and cryptography.
-Web services, such as Google, Facebook, and Dropbox, are now an essential part of people's lives.
-These services provide value by collecting and analyzing user data.
-However, once the user provides her information to the web service, she loses control over how the application uses or accesses that data.
-For example, a user cannot control where the application forwards her data.
-Even if the service wanted to allow users to define access controls, it is unclear how these access controls should be expressed and enforced.
-My research addresses these concerns.

 I also enjoy collaborating and interacting with industry executives to identify and address future needs in the security industry.